tmalamut/tmalamut/README.md

 ### Hello! 👋

-My name is **Taylor Malamut!** I'm a programmer and developer based in Nashville, TN.
+My name is **Taylor Malamut!** I'm a programmer and developer based in Nashville.

 In **August 2021**, I'll be joining **Capgemini**!